 So what is a girl to do?
 Never bake?
 Ha, yea right.
 Not gonna happen folks.

 We can soften our butter.
 Quickly.
 And perfectly.
-And I have not one, not two, but three different ways to do so.
+And I have four different ways to do so.

 Take your butter out of the fridge.
-Cut the butter up into small chunks.
+Cut the butter up into small chunks or cubes.
 The smaller the chunks the faster it will come to room temperature.
-Then wait (could be 30 or more depending on the temperature of your kitchen).
+Then wait (could be 30 minutes or more depending on the temperature of your kitchen).

-How To Soften Butter Fast Method #3: Microwave
+How To Soften Butter Method Using The Microwave (no water)

 Another way to soften using the microwave that could provide more control.
 Microwave a cup of water for 2-3 minutes.
 Eeew, thanks overhead kitchen lighting for this photo…